emissary-ingress/emissary/user-guide/getting-started.md

 Ambassador Edge Stack to automatically provision TLS and HTTPS for a domain name, so you can get started right away.

-Your new [Edge Policy Console](/about/edge-policy-console) will open automatically in your browser at the provided URL or IP address.
+Your new [Edge Policy Console](/about/edge-policy-console) will open automatically in your browser at the provided URL or IP address. **Note that the provided `random-word.edgestack.me` domain name will expire after 90 days**.

 ## Create a Mapping